Game theory: Prize-winning achievements

-Game types
+Different types of games

 Cooperative / non-cooperative

 A game is cooperative if the players are able to form binding commitments externally enforced (e.g. through contract law).
 A game is non-cooperative if players cannot form alliances or if all agreements need to be self-enforcing (e.g. through credible threats).

 Cooperative games are often analyzed through the framework of cooperative game theory, which focuses on predicting which coalitions will form, the joint actions that groups take, and the resulting collective payoffs.
-It is opposed to the traditional non-cooperative game theory which focuses on predicting individual players' actions and payoffs and analyzing Nash equilibria.
-The focus on individual payoff can result in a phenomenon known as Tragedy of the Commons, where resources are used to a collectively inefficient level.
-The lack of formal negotiation leads to the deterioration of public goods through over-use and under provision that stems from private incentives.
+It is different from non-cooperative game theory which focuses on predicting individual players' actions and payoffs by analyzing Nash equilibria.

-Cooperative game theory provides a high-level approach as it describes only the structure, strategies, and payoffs of coalitions, whereas non-cooperative game theory also looks at how bargaining procedures will affect the distribution of payoffs within each coalition.
+Cooperative game theory provides a high-level approach as it describes only the structure and payoffs of coalitions, whereas non-cooperative game theory also looks at how strategic interaction will affect the distribution of payoffs.
 As non-cooperative game theory is more general, cooperative games can be analyzed through the approach of non-cooperative game theory (the converse does not hold) provided that sufficient assumptions are made to encompass all the possible strategies available to players due to the possibility of external enforcement of cooperation.
-While using a single theory may be desirable, in many instances insufficient information is available to accurately model the formal procedures available during the strategic bargaining process, or the resulting model would be too complex to offer a practical tool in the real world.
-In such cases, cooperative game theory provides a simplified approach that allows analysis of the game at large without having to make any assumption about bargaining powers.

 Symmetric / asymmetric

-A symmetric game is a game where the payoffs for playing a particular strategy depend only on the other strategies employed, not on who is playing them.
-That is, if the identities of the players can be changed without changing the payoff to the strategies, then a game is symmetric.
+A symmetric game is a game where each player earns the same payoff when making the same choice.
+In other words, the identity of the player does not change the resulting game facing the other player.
 Many of the commonly studied 2×2 games are symmetric.
 The standard representations of chicken, the prisoner's dilemma, and the stag hunt are all symmetric games.
-Some scholars would consider certain asymmetric games as examples of these games as well.
-However, the most common payoffs for each of these games are symmetric.

 The most commonly studied asymmetric games are games where there are not identical strategy sets for both players.
 For instance, the ultimatum game and similarly the dictator game have different strategies for each player.
 It is possible, however, for a game to have identical strategies for both players, yet be asymmetric.
 For example, the game pictured in this section's graphic is asymmetric despite having identical strategy sets for both players.